Compound workouts can help you train many muscles with a few exercises. What are some compound exercises that focus a lot on chest muscles?

 3. Lower chest dips

 - Place your hands on the dip bars.
 Start with your arms in an extended but not locked position.
-You will likely need to step-ups to get into this position.
+You will likely need a step up to get into this position.
 Your upper body should slightly tilt forward.

 - Slowly lower your body by bending your elbows until these are at a 90-degree angle.